Mechanical Engineering

 The Biomechanics concentration is designed to give students a competitive advantage in the biomedical industry.
 Biomechanical engineers combine medical and biological sciences with engineering principles to design and develop healthcare equipment, devices, computer systems, and software.
 The employment prospects in biomechanics is expected to be strong for the foreseeable future.

-This five-course concentration covers topics in tissue engineering, the strength and structural behavior of biocompatible materials, and the application of solid and fluid mechanics to biological systems.
+This three-course concentration covers topics in tissue engineering, the strength and structural behavior of biocompatible materials, and the application of solid and fluid mechanics to biological systems.
 To participate in the biomechanical concentration, students must earn an overall average GPA of 3.0 with no more than two grades lower than a B in any of the concentration courses.
 Incoming freshmen, transfers and current students may enroll at any time.
 Any Pre-Concentration student who, at any time, fails to meet all requirements concurrently will be no longer be permitted to participate in the concentration.

 Concentration Requirements

-1
+- 1

 Preferred courses for the concentration.

-2
+- 2

-This course has a required zero-credit laboratory course.
+This course has a required laboratory course.
 This laboratory must also be taken in order to fulfill the concentration requirements.
 See the Biology Department catalog page for more information.

 Aerospace Concentration